cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

          <i>Remove outliers</i>: The outliers removal is made on the fly with a supersampling of the depth buffer.
 For each ray that we trace, we take multiple depth values near the point of intersection and we output only the median of these values.
 Some mesh can benefit from this additional calculation.

 .. data:: compute_scalar_by_volumetric_obscurance

+   *MeshLab filter name*: 'Compute Obscurance'

+   .. raw:: html

+      Compute ambient Obscurance. <br />Ambient obscurance is a computer graphics technique used to simulate the effect of global ambient light in a 3D scene, making the mesh appear more realistic. <br />This filter requires two values:<ul>	<li> the number of rays(defined by the user), which will be shot from the barycenter of each face in order to compute how many time it is visible from these directions;	<li> the tau value which represent the T spatial decay; </li></ul>The resulting values for the obscurance are saved into face quality and mapped on the mesh into a gray shade. <br /><b>For further details see the reference paper: Iones Krupkin Sbert Zhukov Fast, Realistic Lighting for Video Games IEEECG&A 2003 </b> <br />This filter uses Embree3 library by INTEL.</p>

+   **Parameters:**

+   ``rays : int = 64``

+      .. raw:: html

+         <i>Number of rays</i>: The number of rays shoot from the barycenter of the face.
+The higher the number the higher the definition of the ambient obscurance but at the cost of the calculation time

+   ``tau : float = 0.1``

+      .. raw:: html

+         <i>Tau value</i>: The value to control spatial decay, the higher the value, the grater the influence that the distance (where the ray hits another face) has on the result

+.. data:: compute_scalar_by_volumetric_obscurance_gpu

    *MeshLab filter name*: 'Volumetric obscurance'